TheRealAdamSandler/50tcejorp/README.md

 warrior->(fist) that does 2 damage, with 1.5 modifier for strength mage->(sunder) that does 10 damage, with 0.5 modifier (cap at 20 if possible)

+CHANGES TO PLAN: priest ability renamed to "slash" has same effect, warrior named simply "fist"

 if required
 monster->(weak attack) that does 2 damage, no modifier